Applying for Carer's Allowance

 Changes in circumstances

-Changes to your circumstances - and those of the person you care for - can affect your eligibility for Carer's Allowance, or the amount you get.
-For example, changes to your income or employment, if you go into full-time education or take a break from caring.
+Changes to your circumstances - and those of the person you care for - can affect your claim for Carer's Allowance, or the amount you get.